GeekDesk Stand Up Desk Review

 GeekDesk – despite the nerdy moniker – was a highly popular choice of standing desk for many years, with little competition from established furniture manufacturers.
 All that has changed now with the wave of new electric standing desks flooding the market and creating rough seas for this bijou company.
 As a lifestyle business for its founder, with no dealer distribution channel, no earth-shattering new product enhancements in many years and persistent production delays, GeekDesk has ceded its place in the pecking order to other stand up desk makers we review on this site that have brought innovation, choice and strong financial backing to bear.

 With the advent of new, higher-tech products ranging from the StandDesk Pro on the low end to the iMovR Lander on the high end, consumers are rightly expecting more capable desks with improved additional features.
 For the amount of money a new standing desk costs, “adequate” is no longer good enough, and at this stage of market maturation, attributes such as quick delivery, first-class customer support and extensive warranty coverage are more sought after.
 Indeed there are signs that GeekDesk has already started folding up its tent, with its site traffic diminished to nearly nothing, a phone number replaced by a contact us form, and no availability of the product through Amazon.

 Short on Stand Up Desk Adjustability

 Slow and Loud

 One good thing we can say about GeekDesk is that it has a decent lift capacity.
 The v3 can lift 275 lbs., and the Max can lift 335 lbs.
-Anyone looking for more of a heavy-duty will prefer the 360lb. lifting power of the Lander, but the GeekDesk should be suitable for the typical workloads.
+Anyone looking for more heavy-duty will prefer the 360lb. lifting power of the Lander, but the GeekDesk should be suitable for the typical workloads.
 (Here’s our article on how much lifting capacity really matters.)

 Desk Top Options